Parth27/savitar/README.md

 * With the help of this chrome extention, one can speed up the job filering process on linkdln by 70 percent!!!

 ## Experimental setup for quantitative evaluation of our project
+### Goal
+To compare the time one takes to decide to apply for a given job on linkedln with and withput using savitar.

+### Experiment
+* Take a two similar job descriptions from Linkedln.
+* Pick your favourite person and show them one of the job description.
+* Without using savitar, ask them to make decision on if they want to apply for givrn job or not.
+Record the time taken to make this decision.
+* Now, using savitar, again ask them to make the decision for the other job profile.
+Again, record the time.
+* Now compare both the times.

+* Repeat this experiment with more number of jobs and for more number of people.
+* Analyse and compare the timing data statistically to verify the hypothesis.